-Orthopaedic Biomechanics (Prof. Ito) Including Bioengineering Bone (Hofmann)
+Orthopaedic Biomechanics (Prof. Ito)

-Scientific Staff Ito, Foolen, Hofmann, van Donkelaar, van Rietbergen, Arts
+Scientific Staff Ito, Castilho, van Donkelaar, van Rietbergen, Arts

 In the Orthopaedic Biomechanics research group, the disciplines of engineering and biology are combined to expand our understanding of the biomechanical function of musculoskeletal tissues as well as their adaptive developmental and physiological nature.
 This knowledge is then applied to explore and develop regenerative treatment strategies, currently applied to musculoskeletal tissues, i.e. bone, articular cartilage, tendons and ligaments, and the intervertebral disc.
-The projects within the group vary from more biology oriented to mechanics oriented studies, from laboratory work with cells to numerical work with computer models.
+The projects within the group vary from more biology oriented to mechanics oriented studies, from laboratory work with cells to numerical work with computer models and biofabrication.